JessieYueLiu/JessieYueLiu.github.io/_pages/about.md

   - /about.html
 ---

-I am working as a researcher at Hong Kong.
+I am working as a researcher in Hong Kong.
 Prior to that, I obtained my Ph.D. in Mathematics at [City University of Hong Kong](https://www.cityu.edu.hk/), under the supervision of [Prof. Lo Wing-Cheong](https://www.cityu.edu.hk/stfprofile/wingclo.htm).
 My research and technic interests focus on federated learning, machine learning, cyber security in FinTech. <br> <br>